If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

 A Jameson Ambassador hand holds you all through the 40-minute guided tour.

-Visitors get to learn Jameson Whiskey’s story, and process and then indulge in a comparative whiskey tasting.
+Visitors learn Jameson Whiskey’s story and process and then indulge in a comparative whiskey tasting.

 After the comparative tasting is over, everyone gets a complimentary Jameson drink at JJ’s Bar.

-This tour starts every 15 minutes, and if you have booked your tickets online, you can enter and join the immediate next tour.
+This tour starts every 15 minutes, and if you have booked your tickets online, you can enter and join the immediate next one.